Haufe-Lexware/Haufe-Lexware.github.io/_posts/2023-01-16-natural-language-understanding-and-generation-with-Rasa.md

 Once the appropriate response has been retrieved, it constructs a "message object" that contains the final response and any additional information that is required to deliver the message to the user.
 This will include the text of the response, as well as details about the formatting and layout of the message.

-After the NLG component has generated the message object, it is passed back to the Rasa policies, which are responsible for sending the message to the user.
-The policies may perform additional processing on the message object, such as adding buttons or other interactive elements, before sending it to the user.
+After the NLG component has generated the message object, it is passed to the Output Channel, which is responsible for sending the message to the user.
+The Output Channel may perform additional processing on the message object, such as adding buttons or other interactive elements, before sending it to the user.

 {:.center}
 ![]( /images/natural-language-understanding-and-generation-with-Rasa/6.png){:style="width:100%"}